: Woodhouse, what're you doing? Woodhouse

 .
 Not the same as a Hyper Competent Sidekick

-, who, despite the fact that they work their butt off for little pay and no credit, is generally pretty happy with the way things are.
+, who, despite the fact that they work their butt off for little pay and no credit, is generally fine with the way things are.
 The Beleaguered Assistant is not, and would probably have called it quits a long time ago, but stays around either out of a sense of duty, having been assigned to his post by the military or another authority, or because they owe their boss, or someone else, a fairly big favor, or simply out of fear for the repercussions (being labeled a deserter or being jobless).

 Some Beleaguered Assistants treat their boss with contempt and rudeness, yet the boss simply ignores them because they are either too stupid to notice or don't care.
 Alternately, they act as if they are delighted to help, and hate themselves for it.

 Note that the more incompetent the boss is

 , the more likely this type of character will show up, though less incompetent (and more hyperactive) characters can have these as well.